Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 After we've *bound* the data, we have our data **linked to the selection of circles**, and then we can use the data in the SVG.
 <img src="https://ryshackleton.github.io/d3_maptime/img/d3.data.circles.png">

-### Stick with the [same tutorial](https://strongriley.github.io/d3/tutorial/circle.html), but now move onto: **Binding Data**.
+### Stick with the [same tutorial](https://strongriley.github.io/d3/tutorial/circle.html), but now move onto the **Binding Data** Section of the tutorial.
 Find the code that will help you bind the following data to the `cy` attribute on each of your circles.

 ```JavaScript
 	var myData = [ 20, 60, 100 ];